mseg-dataset/mseg-api/README.md

 ```

 ## Repo Structure
-In a few weeks, we will add the `TaxonomyConverter` class to this repo that
 - `download_scripts`: code and instructions to download the entire MSeg dataset
 - `mseg`: Python module, including
     - `dataset_apis`